-It is important to know the symptoms of diabetes in order to understand the benefits that marijuana can have.
+It is important to know the symptoms of diabetes in order to understand the benefits that marijuana and diabetes can have.
 These symptoms are scattered throughout the body and affect the patient in many different ways.
 The human body has cannabinoid receptors in nearly every part of their body.
 This is the main reason cannabis is beginning to be studied.

 Cannabis in the Medical Field